 Guide

-How to Hire a Cybersecurity Audit Consultant (2026 Guide)
+How Much Does a Cybersecurity Audit Consultant Cost?
+(2026 Rates + Scope)

 Scope, rates, framework selection, and the evaluation criteria that separate credible security practitioners from checkbox vendors.